Gordon Kennett: Personal life and death

 Brothers Dave Kennett and Barney Kennett also rode, as did his nephew Edward Kennett (son of Dave) and also represented Great Britain in the Speedway World Cup.

-After retiring in 1995, he worked as a car mechanic.
+After retiring in 1995, Kennett worked as a car mechanic.
 He was later a team manager for the Oxford Cheetahs, during the years that they had no home.

 Kennett lived in Bexhill with his wife, Susan.
 He died 11 September 2023, at the age of 70, while in the Canary Islands.